BY COLETTE NICHOL, SOLO FILMMAKER & STORY STRATEGIST

 If you want an extremely high contrast look you might not even have a fill light or you might just bounce some of your backlight into the subject’s face as a very soft fill light.

 Your backlight is pretty simple.
 It’s a light that’s up and behind the subject.

 If you can hang your light then it might be directly behind the subject.
 But if you need to have your light on a stand (as many of us do) then it might be more back and to the side (3/4 back position).

 The number one reason we use a backlight is to create separation between the subject and the background.

 Without a backlight, the subject and the background will often blend into each other.

 A backlight is directed towards the subject’s back of head and shoulders.
 It touches their hair and creates a pop of brightness that adds texture to the hair, separates the subject from the background, and creates depth.

 When you combine these three lights, you get a triangle.

 That’s just one option.
-You should experiment with placing your key and fill in various positions to see how it effects the look and feel.
+You should experiment with placing your key and fill in various positions to see how it affects the look and feels.